Minneapolis Child Custody Attorney

 Creating Effective Parenting Plans for Your Children

-Most parents are able to agree to a parenting plan, either amongst themselves or with the help of a mediator or parenting time evaluator.
-Your plan will define what role each parent will have in making legal custodial decisions as to your children's education, health care, and religious upbringing.
-Your plan will set forth your children's residential schedule, and who is responsible and when for making the day-to-day decisions involving the care of your children.
-It may, in certain circumstances involving concerns over mental health or chemical dependency, place limits or conditions on parenting time.
-Your plan will also set forth a schedule for dividing holiday and vacation time with your children.
+Most parents in Minneapolis are able to agree on a parenting plan, either independently or with the help of a mediator or parenting time evaluator.
+Your parenting plan will outline the roles each parent will have in making decisions related to your children’s education, health care, religious upbringing, and other important activities.
+The plan will detail residential schedules and define parental responsibilities for routine and day-to-day care.
+In some cases—such as when mental health or chemical dependency is a concern—plans may need to include safeguards or limits on parenting time.
+Parenting plans will also allocate holidays, school breaks, and vacations between parents.

 What Happens if Spouses Can't Agree on a Parenting Plan?